Director and Founder of CoreStory

 • Click here for Psychology Today profile

-Libby Hartle-Tyrrell, LMSW
+Libby Hartle-Tyrrell, LCSW

 My primary goal as a therapist is to provide an empathetic and judgement-free space where you feel listened to and understood.
 From this starting point, we can safely examine your struggles and explore the way you move through the world, including looking at the stories you tell yourself and those you have been told by the systems that surround you- be it family, institutions, or the larger culture- that have shaped your concept of who you are.
 Understanding these stories- their strengths and limitations- opens up more options for responding to the inevitable challenges of life.